 Establishing a seed planting calendar is one of the oldest and wisest gardening maxims.
 The success of many vegetable and flower sowings is getting the seed started at the right time of the year for germination, growing, and harvesting.

-Count out ten seeds and place them on a double thickness of moistened paper towel.
+Count out ten seeds and place them on a double thickness of a moistened paper towel.
 Roll up the towel and place it in a plastic bag and seal it.
-Put the bag in a warm—about 70° to 80°F—and well lit spot.
+Put the bag in a warm—about 70° to 80°F—and well-lit spot.
 In six to ten days open the bag to see how many seeds have sprouted.
 If 5 seeds have sprouted you have 50 percent germination.
+See Seed Germination Requirements.

 Most new packets of seed have a 90 percent or better germination rate.
 You can count on almost every seed to sprout.

-But if you have old seed and the germination rate is just 50 percent, you will want to plant twice as many seeds to make up for the reduced rate of germination.
+But if you have old seeds and the germination rate is just 50 percent, you will want to plant twice as many seeds to make up for the reduced rate of germination.